resync-ai/LLM-research/README.md

-# research
+# Resync LLM Research
-LLM research codebases
+LLM research codebases with codebases, jupyter notebooks and also with some copied libraries for testing stuff